Father, I Want to Marry My Brother

-Children have a bit of a strange understanding as regards sexual relationships between adults.
+Children have a bit of a strange understanding in regards to sexual relationships between adults.
 If you don't know about the intricacies of all that kind of stuff, it just seems like the husband-wife relationship is between two people who love each other a lot.
 Never mind what kind

 of love it is.
 Obviously, since we're talking about little kids here, the effect is usually sweet and endearing rather than creepy.

 This trope is the observation of that childhood fantasy, usually but not always made in reflection on past events, as from an adult (or at least teenage) woman's perspective.
-Usually the character in question looks back on this attitude and laughs on it- a boatload of Squick
+Usually the character in question looks back on this attitude and laughs — a boatload of Squick

 and concern elicited from viewers if they still have this attitude